-A to-do list for the third month will help you focus on your health and remain fit until the delivery.
+A to-do list for the third month of your pregnancy will help you focus on your health and remain fit until the delivery.

-You will have cravings.
-Your 3rd month of pregnancy diet must aim to maintain a wholesome, healthy and balanced combination of fruits, vegetables, dairy products, meat, nuts, grains, rice etc. Your diet should have the essential vitamins, minerals and nutrients for your good health and a good growth for the baby.
+You will have cravings, for sure!
+However, your pregnancy diet during the third month must consist of a wholesome, healthy, and balanced combination of fruits, vegetables, dairy products, meat, nuts, grains, rice, etc. Your diet should comprise of the essential vitamins, minerals, and nutrients required not just for your good health but also for the health of your baby.

 Fatigue is very common and you must take rest when you do not feel alright.
 Invest in some maternity pillows to rest comfortably.